 Why?
 A moisturizer will seal in all that dewy goodness you just applied.
 Don’t be put off if you have oily skin.
 You still need a good moisturizer because they hydrate your skin by increasing your skin’s water content (not oil content).

 Tip: A proper moisturizer should feel like there’s a protective barrier on your skin that allows your sunscreen and makeup to apply well.

-Step 5: Protect your Precious Skin from the Sun’s Rays
+Step 5: Protect your Precious Skin from the Sun

 Product: SPF Sunscreen

 Why?
 Now to seal in all of your hard work.
-Sunscreen only needs to be applied for the morning, and should always be the last step of your Korean skin care routine.
-It’s really crucial to protect your skin from the UV rays all year around regardless of season, even if the sun’s hiding that day.
+Sunscreen only needs to be applied for the morning, and should always be the last step of your Korean skincare routine.
+It’s really crucial to protect your skin from the UV rays all year round regardless of season, even if the sun’s hiding that day.

-Protecting your skin from harmful UV rays is vital in keeping your skin healthy, and more importantly, it’s your best defense against developing skin cancer.
+Protecting your skin from harmful UV rays is vital in keeping your skin healthy, and more importantly, it’s your best defence against developing skin cancer.

 Ready for the 5-step Korean Skincare Routine?

-You’re probably wondering if all the the steps are worth it.
-All we can say is try it before you dismiss it!
+You’re probably wondering if all the steps are worth it.
 Although it may include five, the results are impressive and long-lasting.

-So in other words, it’s highly personalized!
-Both from what steps and products you use.
+So in other words, it’s highly personalized.
+Enjoy!